hupeiyu21/GenRec/ReadMe.md

 ---

-**UniGenRec** is an open-source, end-to-end framework designed to standardize the **Generative Recommendation (GenRec)** workflow.
+**GenRec** is an open-source, end-to-end framework designed to standardize the **Generative Recommendation (GenRec)** workflow.
 It provides a reproducible pipeline covering **Representation → Tokenization → Modeling → Training → Inference**.

 📘 arXiv Paper (coming soon)